andresark/log4shell-vulnerable-app/README.md

-# Log4Shell sample vulnerable application (CVE-2021-44228)
+# Log4Shell sample vulnerable application (CVE-2021-44228), protected by Cloud One Application Security

-This repository contains a Spring Boot web application vulnerable to CVE-2021-44228, nicknamed [Log4Shell](https://www.lunasec.io/docs/blog/log4j-zero-day/).
+This repository contains a Spring Boot web application vulnerable to CVE-2021-44228, nicknamed [Log4Shell](https://www.lunasec.io/docs/blog/log4j-zero-day/), and was modified to add Trend Micro's Cloud One Application Security agent to demonstrate technique-based web application protection to this vulnerability.

 It uses Log4j 2.14.1 (through `spring-boot-starter-log4j2` 2.6.1) and the JDK 1.8.0_181.